ron2015schmitt/Mathematiques-old/todo/unittesting.md

    * `test/create/createtests.cpp` has been started.
    * currently using `bc`
    * will switch to `matlab` to calculate the expected results
+   * start using Python instead of C++ for the scripting

 * unit tests for helper types.
 Automate some of this.